gm3197/community-hap/README.md

 # community-hap
-A group of Homekit accessories for use with HAP-NodeJS
+A group of Homekit accessories for use with HAP-NodeJS If you have a product that you have made HomeKit compatible with HAP-NodeJS, and you would like to share it, make a pull request, and I would be happy to accept it.

 ## BoseSpeaker_accessory.js
 This is an accessory that uses BOSE's SoundTouch API to control any SoundTouch speaker.